php-fig/per-coding-style/meta.md

 ### 3.2.
 Non-Goals

-It is not the intention of this PER to substantially alter the coding style guidelines specified in PSR-1 and PSR-12.
+It is not the intention of this PER to substantially or arbitrarily alter coding style guidelines found in PSR-1 and PSR-12.
 It will not change anything stipulated in PSR-1 that concerns technical interoperability or runtime behaviour.

 ## 4. Approaches